Why are pawns important in chess?

 Why pawns are important in chess

-Any chess player who knows the basics of the game can tell you that pawns are weaker than the pieces.
-True, individually a pawn may be weak, but together they create a force that is roughly equal in strength to the queen!
+Individually, pawns are weaker than the pieces.
+However, together they create a force that is roughly equal in strength to the queen!

-However, you need to understand how pawns, and particularly pawn-structures, affect the game.
+But in order to play the pawns well, you need to understand how they (and particularly pawn-structures) affect the game.

 Imagine you remove all the pieces from the board and leave only the pawns.
 What you would see is the pawn-structure.